deeplearning4j/deeplearning4j/eigenvector.md

 ![Alt text](../img/scatterplot_line.png)

-The second principal component cuts through the data nearly perpendicular to the first, fitting the errors produced by the first.
-The third fits the errors from the first and second principal components and so forth.
+The second principal component cuts through the data perpendicular to the first, fitting the errors produced by the first.
+There are only two principal components in the graph above, but if it were three-dimensional, the third component would fits the errors from the first and second principal components, and so forth.

 ## Covariance Matrix

 While we introduced matrices as something that transformed one set of vectors into another, another way to think about them is as a description of data that captures the the forces at work upon it, the forces by which two variables might relate to each other as expressed by their variance and covariance.

 Imagine that we compose a square matrix of numbers that describe the variance of the data, and the covariance among variables.
 This is the *covariance matrix*.
-Like many many other matrices, it has its very own eigenvectors.
+It is an empirical description of data we observe.

 Finding the eigenvectors and eigenvalues of the covariance matrix is the equivalent of fitting those straight, principal-component lines to the variance of the data.